 Find a Green Burial Casket

-Instead of springing for the usual plastic caskets – the kinds that cost a bundle and are quite stately looking – try to find a casket made of recyclable or reclaimed materials.
+Instead of springing for the usual plastic caskets at a funeral, please go for the kinds that cost a bundle and are quite stately looking.
+All to try and find a casket made of recyclable or reclaimed materials.
 These caskets should not contain any plastic.
 In addition, they must be biodegradable and free of toxins in order to pass the litmus test for eco-friendliness.
 Want to do your due diligence and minimize your carbon footprint?
 Consider a casket from a manufacturer that isn’t more than three thousand miles away.
 Different kinds of materials to consider are bamboo, teak, hemp, cork, and so on.

 While this sounds a bit macabre, human composting is actually a beautiful ceremonial idea that might provide a viable avenue for bidding the beloved farewell.
 As the people at greenmeadowmemorials.com/ state, human composting – also referred to as natural organic reduction – is a process of transforming the dead into compost that can literally feed the earth.
 This is not an option available in many states.
 The idea came about to help areas wherein lush, green land is scarce.
 A few scientists helped to come up with this method, noting a considerable difference between this and using manure or food scraps.
 The bacteria will consume the carbon in the body, while nitrogen will support growth.
 There is a very specific process to all this to keep it as hygienic as possible.
 When done right, it helps to balance the surrounding ecosystem, and is a truly green way of supporting the environment.